-- a) Meet reporting requirements to CalRecycle related to the Services provided by Franchisee under this Agreement, including but not limited to AB 939, AB 341, AB 1826, and SB 1383. - b) Monitor the individual SB 1383 compliance of the Franchisee's Commercial and Multi-Family Customers. - c) Determine and set rates and evaluate the efficiency of operations. - d) Evaluate progress toward the County's waste Diversion goals. - e) Evaluate customer service and Complaints.
+- a) If applicable, meet reporting requirements to CalRecycle related to the Services provided by Franchisee under this Agreement, including but not limited to AB 939, AB 341, AB 1826, and SB 1383. - b) If applicable, monitor the individual SB 1383 compliance of the Franchisee's Commercial and Multi-Family Customers. - c) Determine and set rates and evaluate the efficiency of operations. - d) Evaluate progress toward the County's waste Diversion and climate goals. - e) Evaluate customer service and Complaints.